5 Mar

 New Listings

-With sales rising by less than new listings in September, the national sales-to-new listings ratio eased to 51.3%, down from 52.8% in August.
-This measure could be reversed if all those listings increase sales in October.
-The long-term average for the national sales-to-new listings ratio is 55%, with a sales-to-new listings ratio between 45% and 65%, generally consistent with balanced housing market conditions.
+With sales down amid a surge in new supply, the national sales-to-new listings ratio fell to 49.3% compared to readings in the mid-to-high 50s in the fourth quarter of last year.
+The long-term average for the national sales-to-new listings ratio is 55%, with readings between 45% and 65% generally consistent with balanced housing market conditions.

-At the end of September 2024, there were 4.1 months of inventory nationally, down from 4.2 months at the end of August.
-The long-term average is 5.1 months of inventory, with a seller’s market below 3.6 months and a buyer’s market above 6.5 months.
+There were 4.2 months of inventory on a national basis at the end of January 2025, up from readings in the high threes in October, November, and December.
+The long-term average is five months of inventory.
+Based on one standard deviation above and below that long-term average, a seller’s market would be below 3.6 months and a buyer’s market would be above 6.5 months.

 Home Prices